+In traditional Hatha yoga, asanas (postures) are often practiced with the intent to reach a “full expression” of any given pose.
 In some cases, especially in an environment of competition and/or comparison, performing traditional yoga poses can lead to sacrificing a more intuitive and intentional relationship with the body.
 In other cases there may be so many muscles actively engaged at one time during asana practice that it can be challenging for the brain to integrate all of the information that the various body parts are providing.

-Gentle Somatic Yoga, in contrast, strips all of this away from the outset.
+Gentle Somatic Yoga® in contrast, strips all of this away from the outset.
 The therapeutic yoga & somatic movements provide corrective exercises and sequences of movement that seem so subtle, and yet it is that subtlety that provides a deep and profound experience(s) of your own anatomy.

-The main intention with Gentle Somatic Yoga is to sense and explore the movements from within by discovering where the edginess (Sensory Motor Amnesia) is and by approaching these places with a gentle spirit of investigation.
+The main intention with Gentle Somatic Yoga® is to sense and explore the movements from within by discovering where the edginess (Sensory Motor Amnesia) is and by approaching these places with a gentle spirit of investigation.

-While yoga can be considered and used in therapy, Gentle Somatic Yoga is considered an educational process that strengthens and integrates the brain-to-muscle connection.
+While yoga can be considered and used in therapy, Gentle Somatic Yoga® is considered an educational process that strengthens and integrates the brain-to-muscle connection.
 The more you can control your muscles, the more choices you have in your body.
 The more choices we have, the freer we are as whole and complete human beings.

-Background of Gentle Somatic Yoga (GSY)
+Background of Gentle Somatic Yoga® (GSY)